gilch/hissp/README.md

 Hissp's basic macros are meant to be just enough to bootstrap native unit tests and demonstrate the macro system.
-They may suffice for small embedded Lissp projects, but you will probably want a more comprehensive macro suite for general use.
+They may suffice for small embedded Hissp projects, but you will probably want a more comprehensive macro suite for general use.
 [Hebigo](https://github.com/gilch/hebigo)
 has macro equivalents of most Python statements.
-The Hebigo project includes an alternative indentation-based Hissp reader, but the macros are written in readerless mode and are also compatible with Lissp.
+The Hebigo project includes an alternative indentation-based Hissp reader, but the macros are written in readerless mode and are also compatible with the "Lissp" reader included in Hissp.

 ## Interoperability
 Why base a Lisp on Python when there are already lots of other Lisps?